 To help with the colour selection we offer free colour cards and swatches from our suppliers that you can take away, as well as a limited selection of sample pots that you can brush out in store.

 You can also buy sample pots that we can either mix to your chosen colour, or we offer a range or pre-mixed colours that you can take away and test in situ, giving you the best indication of what the colour will look like.

 If you are looking to stain or finish wood we are more than happy for you to bring along a sample piece to the store so we can brush out some samples for you to see.

 Matching and selecting colours using colour cards or a colour spectrophotometer (“Magic Eye”) can be very effective, and every effort is made to get this as close to the colour required, however, there may be slight variations in the colours mixed.
 This can be the result of differences between the pigments in the paint from wet to dry, and those used in the original colour.
-The finish of the paint and the surface on which it is painted (sub straight) and variations in lighting that can give the colour a different feel and appearance when applied in situ, if in doubt please purchase sample pots as regrettable colours mixed to customer’s specific requirements cannot be returned.
+The finish of the paint and the surface on which it is painted (sub straight) and variations in lighting that can also give the colour a different feel and appearance when applied in situ.
+So, if in doubt, please purchase sample pots as regretfully colours mixed to customer’s specific requirements cannot be returned.

 What is a Colour Spectrophotometer?

 A spectrophotometer.
 It's a device about the size of a shoebox that's hooked up to a computer.
 It measures colour electronically.
 There's a port on one end that shines a light on the object, or whatever sample you bring us.
 It takes a very sophisticated reading of each wavelength of light reflected off the object and calculates the exact amount of various pigments it will take to make a colour match.
 The tinting machine then creates a colour recipe that is added to a base to create your colour.